appcanary/crustacean/README.md

 the type (or a pair of :ref and model being referenced).
 The rest are keywords rep representing options.

-We use [datomic-schema](https://github.com/Yuppiechef/datomic-schema) on the backend, and the syntax is similar
+We use [datomic-schema](https://github.com/Yuppiechef/datomic-schema) on the backend, and the syntax is similar.

 ```clojure
 ;; Types